Secondary indexes

 Updating data using a secondary index

-The UPDATE, UPSERT, and REPLACE YQL statements don't permit specifying a secondary index to perform a search for data, so an attempt to make an UPDATE ...
+The UPDATE, UPSERT, and REPLACE YQL record modification statements don't permit specifying a secondary index to perform a search for data, so an attempt to make an UPDATE ...
 WHERE indexed_field = $value will result in a full scan of the table.
-To avoid this, you can first run SELECT by index to get the primary key value and then UPDATE by the primary key.
+To avoid this, you can first run SELECT by index to get the primary key value and then run UPDATE by the primary key.
 You can also use UPDATE ON.

 To update data in the table1 table, run the query: